datajake1999/C1Bitcrusher/readme.md

 * NoiseShapingFocus: Controls whether the noise shaping focuses on low or high frequencies.
 * Quantize: Enable or disable the actual bit reduction.
 * QuantizationMode: The type of math that is used for quantization.
+* Clip0dB: Clips audio that is over 0 dB so it can fit in a fixed point format.
 * OnlyError: Only outputs the quantization error.
 * AutoBlank: If this is enabled, silent audio isn't dithered or noise shaped.
 * MersenneTwister: Switches to the Mersenne Twister pseudorandom number generator.